-Everybody needs a Will, sadly most people don’t get around to preparing their Will until it’s too late.
+Everybody needs a Will.
+Sadly most people don’t get around to preparing their Will until it’s too late.
 The Guardian newspaper claimed that 30 Million adults in the UK don’t have a Will in place.
-Survey after survey show around 65-70% of Brits don’t have a Will.
+Survey after survey shows around 65-70% of Brits don’t have a Will.

 What you can do with a Will

 The key values of having a Will in place are firstly making key appointments.
 You can name an Executor, or personal representative who has the responsibility to gather and secure your assets, pay taxes and funeral expenses, and then distribute the estate according to the instructions in the Will.